vincentjiang10/choice-game/README.md

 - Awards

 ### Current Issues To Fix:
-- update instruction here
+- update instructions
 - update help function with additional add-ons and features
 - update apt-get instructions
-- confirm whether program runs in Linux
 - story writing
 - picture implementation
 - Typing "quit" and "exit" doesn't quit the game.
 Possibly just ending the child process.
+(Vincent - it does for me tho?)
+- Ctrl \ is inconsistent
+- possible whitespace compare, i.e. "compare  " would be removed to "compare" so that user can put whitespace and still get input: "compare"

 ### Project Responsibilities:
 **Story Writing:** Jacky, Vincent, Cullen